 If you planted your salsify in spring, you’ll be harvesting it in the fall.
 If you planted salsify in the fall, you’ll harvest it in the spring.
 Most gardeners who grow salsify recommend waiting until after a few frosts have hit the plant before harvesting.
 The thought is that the cold will “sweeten” the root.
 This may or may not be true, but it doesn’t hurt to grow salsify in the ground while there is frost in order to extend the storage time.

-When harvesting salsify, keep in mind that the roots can go down a full foot and breaking the root can dramatically reduce the storage time.
-Because of this, when you harvest salsify, you want to make sure that you lift the whole root out of the ground without breaking it.
+When harvesting salsify, keep in mind that the roots can go down a full foot (31 cm.) and breaking the root can dramatically reduce the storage time.
+Due to this, when you harvest salsify, you want to make sure that you lift the whole root out of the ground without breaking it.
 Use a spading fork or shovel, dig down alongside the plant, being sure to allow for avoiding the root as you go down.
 Gently lift the root out of the ground.

 Once the root is out of the ground, brush the dirt off and remove the tops.
 Allow the harvested root to dry in a cool, dry place.
 Once the root is dry, you can continue to store in the cool, dry place or in your refrigerator.